 FYSB funds the Basic Center Program under the provisions of the Reconnecting Homeless Youth Act of 2008 (Public Law 110-378).
-In FY 2014, 299 grantees received $53.35 million total.
+The Basic Center Program currently funds 280 grantees receiving $48.75 million.

-FYSB solicits applications for the Basic Center Program by posting funding announcements on the Grants.gov Web site.
+FYSB solicits applications for the Basic Center Program by posting funding announcements on the Grants.gov website.
 Applications are competitively reviewed by peer panels, and successful applicants receive three-year grants.
-Basic Center Program funds are allocated to States using a formula based on the State’s population of youth younger than age 18, according to the latest census data.
+Basic Center Program funds are allocated to states using a formula based on the state’s population of youth younger than age 18, according to the latest census data.

 Bethesda, MD 20814